Adaptive Binary-Ternary Quantization: Adaptive Quantization

-Large values of $\gamma$ encourage binary layers.
+where $\gamma$ controls the proportion of binary to ternary layers, i.e., large values of $\gamma$ contributes to encouraging the layers to form binary values.
 In each layer, weights are pushed to binary or ternary values, depending on the trained value of the corresponding $\beta$.
-A generalization of \eqref{eq:smart} towards $L_p$ norms of \cite{BQuantizer} is also possible.
-However, here we only focus on regularizer constructed using the $L_1$ norm as the accuracy did not change significantly by using $L_p$ norm with different values of $p$.
+Here we only focus on such regularizer that is constructed using $p=1$, as the accuracy does not change significantly by varying the value of $p$.

 The introduced regularization function is added to the empirical loss function $L(.)$.
-The objective function defined on weights $\WW$, scaling factors $\mmu$, and quantization depths $\bbeta$ is optimized using back propagation
+The objective function is optimized on set of parameter weights $\WW$, set of scaling factors $\mmu$, and set of shape parameters $\bbeta$ using back propagation

-where $k$ indexes the channel, and $l$ indexes the layer.
+where $k$ indexes the channel in a convolution network, and $l$ indexes the layer.
 One may use a different regularization constant $\lambda_l$ for each layer to keep the impact of the regularization term balanced across layers, indeed different layers may involve different number of parameters.
 We set $\lambda_l = {\lambda \over \# \W_{l} }$ where $\lambda$ is a constant, and $ \# \W_{l}$ is the number of weights in layer $l$.

-We propose to use the same threshold-based function of \cite{TWN} \eqref{eq:thr_function}, but with a fixed threshold $\Delta_l$ per layer $l$.
-Note that \cite{TWN} propose a weight-dependant threshold.
-We let the possibility for the weights to only accumulate about $\{ -\mu, + \mu \}$ and not about $0$, depending on $\beta$.
+We propose to use the same threshold-based function of TWN \cite{TWN} \eqref{eq:thr_function}, but with a fixed threshold $\Delta_l$ per layer $l$.
+Note that \cite{TWN} proposes a weight-dependant threshold.
+We enforce weights to only accumulate about $\{ -\mu, + \mu \}$ for large $\beta_l$.
 One may set $\Delta_l$ to have the same balanced weights in $\{-\mu, 0, +\mu\}$ at initialization for all layers and let the weights evolve during training.
 Formally, if $\sigma_l$ is the standard deviation of the initial Gaussian weights in layer $l$, we propose $\Delta_l = 0.2 \times \sigma_l. $ The probability that a single weight lies in the range $[-\Delta_l,\Delta_l]$ is $ \approx 0.16$.
 All the weights falling in this range will be quantized as zeros after applying the threshold function.

 Weights are naturally pushed to binary or ternary values depending on $\beta_l$ during training.
 Eventually, a threshold $\delta$ close to ${\pi \over 2}\approx 1.57$ defines the final quantization depth for each layer.